Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Review and revision of SRGO basics

 \section{Review and revision of SRGO basics}

-Using the metric formalism of general relativity, in paper-I, we derived the circulation time deviation of test masses in a storage ring due to GWs.
-Here, we revise some of these results and display them in a neater form.
-We recall from Eq.~(10) of paper-I, that the circulation time deviation was given by the general expression,
+Using the metric formalism of general relativity, in paper~I, we derived the circulation time deviation of test masses in a storage ring due to GWs relative to the circulation time in the absence of any GWs.
+Here, we revise some of these results and display them in a more concise form.
+We recall from Eq.~(10) of paper~I that the circulation time deviation (relative to the case of no GWs) is given by the expression

-where $v_{0}$ is the speed of the ions in the absence of GWs, $c$ is the speed of light, $t_0$ is the start of the observing time, $T$ is the duration of the observing time, and $h_{\theta \phi \psi}$ has a complex expression, being a function of the GW strain amplitudes, $h_{+,\times}(t)$; the time-varying orientation of the GW with respect to the ring caused by Earth's rotation, $\theta(t), \phi(t), \psi(t)$; and the angular trajectory of the ions in the ring, $\alpha(t)$.
+where $v_{0}$ is the constant speed of the ions in the absence of any GWs, $c$ is the speed of light, $t_0$ is the time of the start of the monitoring campaign, and $T$ is the duration of the monitoring campaign. $h_{\theta \phi \psi}$ is a function of the GW strain amplitudes, $h_{+,\times}(t)$, the orientation of the GW with respect to the ring, parameterized by the three angles $\theta(t), \phi(t)$, and $\psi(t)$, which vary with time due to the Earth's rotation (see below), and the angular trajectory of the ions in the ring, $\alpha(t)$.

-However, as it is not possible to know a priori whether GWs are present at any given time, therefore, $v_0$ cannot be measured in practice.
-So instead, we reformulate Eq.~(\ref{dtcircular}) in terms of $v(t_0) = v_i$ (the instantaneous initial speed of the ions), which can be measured.
-We start from Eq.~(6) of paper-I, and keeping the term $v(t_0)$ as it is, we follow through with the remaining derivation as done in paper-I, to get a reformulated expression for the circulation time deviation,
+As it is not possible to know a priori whether GWs are present at any given time, $v_0$ in Eq.~(\ref{dtcircular}) cannot be measured in practice.
+We therefore reformulate Eq.~(\ref{dtcircular}) in terms of $v(t_0) = v_i$, the instantaneous initial speed of the ions, which {\em can} be measured.
+Note that $v_i$ denotes the {\em instantaneous} speed of the ions, as opposed to the speed averaged over one or more revolutions.
+We start from Eq.~(6) of paper~I, and keeping the term $v(t_0)$ as it is, we follow through with the remaining derivation as done in paper~I, to get a reformulated expression for the circulation time deviation:

-Now we make the substitution $v_{i}\approx c$, since ions in storage rings are usually ultrarelativistic.
-This would make the second term within the square brackets negligible compared to the first, even for long observation times.
-Although it is currently unclear, but using ultrarelativistic ions might be beneficial (Schmirander et al., in preparation).
-This is because a single ion with sufficiently high energy would, in principle, by its sheer momentum, appreciably attenuate the effect of many stochastic and deterministic noise sources that would directly perturb the ion (some of which were explored in paper-I).
-This would also allow a coasting ion to deflect or deviate less from its ideal orbit, and last longer in a non-ideal vacuum, thus potentially allowing for longer SRGO observation runs.